BrainLabVol/BrainFD/README.md

 # BrainFD
 The available implement the calculations of Fractal dimension, Lacunarity, rmse, y intercept.
-The files (scripts, datasets plots) for the final analysis are included in the svm rar.
+The files (scripts, datasets plots) for the final analysis are included in the svm_data rar.
+Cancel changes